IsaacDonado-TomTom/inception/README.md

 + `docker exec CONTAINER-NAME [command]`

 Where CONTAINER-NAME would be whatever name is assigned to the ubuntu image, and [command] is whichever command we want to execute on the running container.

+** attach and detach **

+Sometimes when we run an existing container, it will be launched in attached mode, which means we'll see the output of the container in our terminal..
+We can bypass this by specifying in the `docker run` command that we want it to be detached, for example;

++ `docker run -d sample/app-name`

+This will output the ID of the detached running container, which we'll need if we want to attach our terminal back to the container using the following command.

++ `docker attach [ID]`